foxking0416/Project2-StreamCompaction/README.md

 (Although I doubt the CPU execution time.)
 I guess that is because the GPU version the data is all get from global memory.
 Besides, we don't provide any solution to avoid bank confliction.
+Or, maybe it is jsut because my CPU is too fast(i7-4700)

 #Question 2: